-When taken steadily for several days to weeks, even as prescribed, benzodiazepines can also cause physical dependence.
+When taken steadily for several days to weeks, even as prescribed, benzodiazepines can cause physical dependence.
 Stopping these agents abruptly or reducing the dosage too quickly may result in withdrawal symptoms, such as seizures, which can be life threatening.

 Patients should speak with their healthcare providers prior to stopping treatment, so that a plan to taper the dose can be developed.

-The new, boxed warning information will help healthcare professionals and patients better understand the serious risks of abuse, addiction, physical dependence and withdrawal that may occur when taking these medications.
+Warning details: The new, boxed warning information will help healthcare professionals and patients better understand the serious risks of abuse, addiction, physical dependence and withdrawal that may occur when taking these medications.
 All benzodiazepine products will receive the updated warning.

 Additionally, the existing patient medication guides will be updated to better educate patients and caregivers about the risks associated with the medications.